8 Savvy Kitchen Updates on a Budget

 5. Lighting that eases your way

-In the kitchen, task lighting is a must.
+When completing a kitchen upgrade task lighting is a must.
 It helps you get the job done and adds an extra layer of interest to your lighting plan.
 Suspend stylish kitchen pendant lighting above an island or add under-cabinet lighting to illuminate countertops.
 Wherever there's food to be prepped or quick clean-ups to make, task lighting comes in handy.

 6. What's hot?
 How about a touchless faucet?